 Pura Luhur Lempuyang is high on the list of places to see in Bali and most people visit this sacred Indonesian temple to take a photo posing at the Gates of Heaven.
 The gate opens to a panoramic mountain view and the famous photo appears regularly on Instagram.

 Visit Lempuyang Temple on a full-day Bali Instagram Highlights tour.
-Have your photo taken at the famous Gates of Heaven and see some of Bali’s most famous sites.
+Have your photo taken at the famous Gates of Heaven and see some of Bali’s most popular sites.

 TIP: When you pay your entrance fee, you’ll be given a number and this is your place in the photo queue for the Gate of Heaven.
 You then wait for your number to be called and it can take hours.
 So get there early to beat the crowds of Instagrammers.